Living with Immunosuppressants: A New Normal for Kidney Transplant Recipients

 What I Do Every Day

-• Wash all fruits and vegetables under running water—even those you peel
+• Wash all fruits and vegetables thoroughly

 • Refrigerate leftovers promptly